adamrehn/jekyll-theme-gitbook/README.md

       # An icon is optional and will be displayed next to the chapter name if specified
       icon: "fas fa-school"

-      # A blurb is optional and will be displayed if you generate a list of chapters with the `chapter-list.html` include
-      blurb: "This category covers basic topics."
   -
     scope:
       path: "_collections/_categories/intermediate"